USEPA/WNTR/documentation/graphics.rst

 --------------------------------

 Interactive time series graphics are useful when visualizing large datasets.
-Basic time series graphics can be converted to interactive time series graphics using the ``plot_mpl`` function from plotly.
+Basic time series graphics can be converted to interactive time series graphics using the ``plotly.express`` module.

 .. note::
    This functionality requires the Python package **plotly** [SPHC16]_, which is an optional dependency of WNTR.